Forecast change in the AI era

 What you will learn

-This week-long virtual e-learning program will help you gain a practical understanding of how machine-based learning and generative AI are rapidly shaping legal operations in all aspects of Canadian society, taught by interdisciplinary experts who are at the forefront of change.
-The Queen’s AI and Law Certificate will help you:
+This week-long virtual e-learning program will help you gain a practical understanding of how machine-based learning and generative AI are rapidly shaping legal operations in all aspects of Canadian society.
+Taught by interdisciplinary experts who are at the forefront of change, the Queen’s Law AI and Law Intensive will help you:

 - Strengthen your AI literacy around emerging technological developments, policy and regulatory implications, and risks and opportunities posed by AI.

-- Understand how you can employ AI in legal research and leverage legal AI to drive cultural change in your organization to remain agile in the AI era.
+- Understand how you can leverage legal AI to drive cultural change in your organization to remain agile in the AI era.

 - Accelerate your professional development objectives and stand out in a changing marketplace.